 - Check the tire pressure regularly, especially before going on an extended trip.

 - The above should also apply when towing trailers.
-Ensure that the weight of the loaded trailer is transferred correctly to the towing vehicle.
+Ensure that the loaded trailer’s weight is transferred correctly to the towing vehicle.
 Once again, overloading and going over the maximum allotted weight can be disastrous on your tires.

 Aside from these important tire safety measures, there are also safety tips that you can follow when driving: